neurocline/neurocline.github.io/_posts/2015-05-02-fun-and-useful-html-entities.markdown

 &rarr;    | &amp;rarr;  | &amp;#8594;   | rightwards arrow
 &eacute;  | &amp;eacute;| &amp;#233;    | latin e with acute

+## Unicode code points and HTML Entities

+RFC 2070, an extension of the HTML 2.0 standard, declared the document character set to be ISO 10646, or Unicode, in other words.
+So HTML entities are now essentially Unicode characters.

+You can write HTML entities in hexadecimal, for convenience in writing Unicode code points, since the latter are typically described in hexadecimal.

+- ```&amp;#8592``` is the leftwards arrow, written as a decimal number
+- ```&amp;#x2190``` is the same character, written as a hexadecimal number

 ## HTML Entities you should not use

-Because many web developers were American or English, and because early HTML support was somewhat primitive, the habit of using unusual characters as separators developed.
+Because many web developers were American or English, and because early HTML support was somewhat primitiv!e, the habit of using unusual characters as separators developed.

 Don't do it.
 Here's a list of characters you should avoid using except